feedjira/feedjira-site/source/blog/posts/2014-04-14-thoughts-on-version-two-point-oh.html.md

 raised when something goes wrong and that pretty much removes the need for callbacks, so those will be cut.

+## Feed Updating is Business Logic

+The updating functionality of Feedjira leaves a lot to be desired - its inconsistent and there are lots of edges.
+I tend to steer users away and encourage them to write this kind of code in their application instead.
+See [this discussion][d] for more, but needless to say, I'd like to see this entire feature set removed.

 ## Configuration

 I want configuration for Feedjira done in a proper config block like most gems.